Note: This article is for the ALTA Ethernet Gateway 4. There are slight differences in the Modbus TCP Interface of the Ethernet Gateway 3.

 Data Address: 4

 The gateway stores sensor data in consecutive banks of 16 registers for each sensor corresponding to the slot to which the sensor is assigned.
-8 of the registers provide sensor information and 8 registers are reserved for data from sensor readings.
-Depending on the sensor type, not all 8 registers will be utilized (some sensors such as temperature sensors may only use the first data register while the remaining registers are unused).
+Eight registers provide sensor information, and eight are reserved for data from sensor readings.
+Depending on the sensor type, not all of the eight registers will be utilized (some sensors, such as ALTA Temperature Sensors, may only use the first data register while the remaining registers are unused).
 Any data field not utilized will hold a 0 value.

 The registers and their data fields are outlined below: